hc-schoolextensions/.github/profile/README.md

 ## Hi there 👋

 🙋‍♂️ About Us:
-slcs-dev creates websites and extensions for various applications.
+we create websites and extensions for various applications.
 Many of these applications involve schools.

 <!--